symfony/symfony-docs/guides/dependency_injection/index.rst

 it's needed.
 If you define a service and never use it on a request, the service is never created.
 This saves memory and increases the speed of your application.
-This also means that there's very little or no performance hit for defining lot's of services.
+This also means that there's very little or no performance hit for defining lots of services.
 Services that are never used are never constructed.

 As an added bonus, the ``Mailer`` service is only created once and the same instance is returned each time you ask for the service.
 This is almost always